-142 See Zybertowicz, The Role of the Polish Intelligence Services, supra note 139, at pages 3 and 6-7.
+&lt;sup>142 See Zybertowicz, The Role of the Polish Intelligence Services, supra note 139, at pages 3 and 6-7.

-143 Reform of the military intelligence services in Poland has been a contentious issue since the early 1990s, and a topical one throughout my mandate as Rapporteur.
+Reform of the military intelligence services in Poland has been a contentious issue since the early 1990s, and a topical one throughout my mandate as Rapporteur.
 Prior attempts at regulating the WSI appear to have been half-hearted, at best.
-From its creation inroughout my mandate as Papporteur.
-Prior attempts at regulating the W3/appear to have been related as Dest.
-Hold is created a regulating the W3/appear to have been related as Dest.
-Hold is created as the control of the Ministry of Defence, but without close legal oversight.
+From its creation in August 1991 to December 1995 it operated exclusively under secret military orders; then until July 2003 it came under the nominal control of the Ministry of Defence, but without close legal oversight.
 Even the Law on the Military Secret Services passed by Parliament on 9.07.2003 contained no external verification procedures.
 Since late 2005, at the instruction of Prime Minister Jaroslaw Kaczynski, the WSI has been gradually dissolved and replaced by a restructured military counter-intelligence unit.
 Deputy defence minister Antoni Macierewicz, who heads the new unit, published a report on the dissolution in February 2007, but the process appears to have done little to assuage public scepticism or criticism.
-For analysis of the report and reactions to it, see inter alia Joanna Najfeld, "Polish Military Intelligence involved in Illegal Activities," Network Europe, 23.02.2007, available at http://networkeurope.radio.cz/feature/polish-militaryintelligence-involved-in-illegal-activities.
+For analysis of the report and reactions to it, see inter alia Joanna Najfeld, "Polish Military Intelligence involved in Illegal Activities," Network Europe, 23.02.2007, available at http://networkeurope.radio.cz/feature/polish-military-intelligence-involved-in-illegal-activities.